Category Archives: Dee Wallace

 Part of the appeal of the crazed killer is his mysteriousness.

-The story is a bit of a remake.
 The new aspect focuses on events that begin on Halloween when ten-year-old Michael inexplicably butchers a school bully, his sister, her boyfriend, and his abusive stepfather.
-He is sent to a mental hospital for the next fifteen years becoming despondent and fixated on making paper machete masks.

 The second part is more familiar territory.

-Nearly two decades later he breaks out, intent on returning to the town of Haddonfield, Illinois.
+Nearly two decades later, he breaks out, intent on returning to the town of Haddonfield, Illinois.
 He arrives in his hometown on Halloween to hunt down his younger sister, Laurie (Scout Taylor-Compton).

 The only thing standing between Michael and a night of bloody carnage is psychologist Dr. Samuel Loomis (Malcolm McDowell).